BBC HomeExplore the BBC

-Find this year's date in the multifaith calendar
+Find the date for Lammas 2014 in the multifaith calendar

 Then let us toast John Barleycorn,